OpusCapita/npm-scripts/README.md

 ### Goals

 #### npm-publish
-Builds and publishes npm module to local repository
+Updates CHANDELOG.md and publishes npm module (all changes are committed and pushed to GIT repository)

 ##### options
 - `npm-publish --test` - generates npm package and saves as local file (tarball will be created instead of publishing to NPM)